vladcc/aadt/README.md

 All of the data types along with the comparison sorting algorithms work with void pointers, allowing for general use.
 The testing is done by executing every function of the data type with wrong, regular, and edge case input where applicable.
-If other testing methods are used, it's describer below.
+If other testing methods are used, they are describer below.

 Here's a list of what you will find here.